 In the meantime, I recommend to all Catholics who can do so, a pilgrimmage to Paray-le-Monial, where it seems to Kim and me that his Sacred Heart can STILL be felt, more than 300 years after 1673 …

-Yes among others, I hope to explore much further the themes of the Sacred Heart, Catholic France, the growing problem of world materialism and capitalism.
-I want to explore the hope I have come to find in the tradition of the Church, and also the need I see to guard that tradition in the face of such diverse threats as a zany Novus Ordo, the Da Vinci Code or a so-called esoteric Christianity which attacks the Church …
+Yes among other things, I hope to explore much further the themes of the Sacred Heart, Catholic France, the growing problem of world materialism and capitalism.
+I want to explore the hope I have come to find in the tradition of the Church, and also the need I see to guard that tradition in the face of such diverse threats as a zany Novus Ordo, the Da Vinci Code or a so-called ‘esoteric’ Christianity which assaults the Church …

-What has been the cost of the various attacks on the Church, from the domain of Christian Hermeticism, I wonder?
-What would have been the benefit to the Church and the World, if more of these Christian Hermeticists had become loyal sons of the Church, the way Valentin Tomberg did?
+What has been the cost of the various attacks on the Church from the domain of Christian Hermeticism, I wonder?
+What would have been the benefit to the Church and the World, if more of these Christian Hermeticists became loyal sons of the Church—the way Valentin Tomberg did?

 What is to be done in a world increasingly buried in materialism or New Age forms of spirituality that cannot comprehend the Sacrifice on Calvary?